 Dr. K. Heather Koth, founder and owner of Intown Professional Counseling, is a licensed professional counselor and clinical supervisor specializing in mindfulness, Dialectal Behavior Therapy (DBT) and Radically Open DBT (RO DBT).
 She works with adults and adolescents in the treatment of food challenges, body image issues, attention deficit and hyperactivity disorder, disorders of over control, and anxiety and depression.
 Her approach to therapy includes mindfulness and somatic based practices, behavioral approaches and skill development.
 She creates a safe, collaborative space for growth and healing.
 Dr. Koth offers both individual and group therapy and supervision and consulting for therapists.
 She is a certified yoga teacher and is an adjunct professor and speaker who is passionate about helping others to develop meaningful connections with themselves and others and improve their overall wellbeing.

-Janie Mardis is the Therapist Director for Intown and a senior therapist.
-She works with individuals, families and couples to develop an increased sense of wellbeing firmly grounded in connectedness with others.
+Janie Mardis is a senior therapist at Intown and works with individuals, families and couples to develop an increased sense of wellbeing firmly grounded in connectedness with others.
 Connection is the foundation of her practice and her work is grounded in principles of Interpersonal Neurobiology (IPNB) and Attachment Theory.
 She utilizes the modalities of Emotionally Focused Therapy (EFT), Mindfulness-Based Cognitive Therapy (MBCT), and Cognitive-Behavioral Therapy (CBT), and is also informed by Dialectical Behavior Therapy (DBT).
 She tailors her interventions to the unique needs of clients given the goals, hopes, and challenges they present.

 Shivali Patel is an associate professional counselor experienced in substance use counseling with both adolescents and adults.
 She also specializes in grief, trauma, anxiety and depression disorders, using mindfulness and reality therapy to help clients to develop healthy coping skills.
 She supports clients in developing healthy communication, dealing with grief, and working through childhood traumas in order to lead a healthier lifestyle and improve relationships with themselves and others.
 Shivali obtained her bachelor’s in psychology from University of Georgia and her Master’s from Mercer University and has interned and worked in both patient and out patient recovery programs.